Risk Exposure Analysis: IIBF TIRM Ch 5 Free PDF 2026

 💳 4.
 Credit Default Swaps (CDS)

 A CDS is a derivative that allows a bank to transfer credit risk to another party in exchange for a premium.
+It is a key instrument in modern risk exposure analysis.

 Benefits:

-• Reduces default risk exposure
+• Reduces default risk exposure on the balance sheet

-• Frees up capital
+• Frees up regulatory capital

-• Enhances portfolio flexibility
+• Enhances portfolio flexibility and diversification

 🧪 5.
 Stress Testing & Scenario Analysis